Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories

 \subsection{Duality}

-In the mapping to the Gaudin-Hitchin system we employed a particular lift $g(x)$ of the conjugacy class $[g(x)]$ in $SL(r+1,{\BZ})/{\BZ}_{r+1}$ to the conjugacy class in $GL(r+1,{\BC})$ by a judicious choice of the normalization factor ${\ze}(x)$.
-More importantly, the spectral one-form describing the eigenvalues of the Higgs field, is equal to $xdt/t$ where $x$ is the argument of the amplitude function, and $t$ is the spectral variable describing the eigenvalues of $g(x)$.
-For the group $GL(r+1,{\BC})$ the eigenvalues of $g(x)$ in some representation take values in ${\Ct} = {\BC}^{\times}$ which gets naturally compactified to ${\BC\BP}^{1}$ to allow the degenerations.
+In the mapping to the Gaudin--Hitchin system we employed a particular lift $g(x)$ of the conjugacy class $[g(x)]$ in ${\rm SL}(r+1,{\BZ})/{\BZ}_{r+1}$ to the conjugacy class in ${\rm GL}(r+1,{\BC})$ by a judicious choice of the normalization factor ${\ze}(x)$.
+More importantly, the spectral one-form describing the eigenvalues of the Higgs field, is equal to $x{\rm d}t/t$ where $x$ is the argument of the amplitude function, and $t$ is the spectral variable describing the eigenvalues of $g(x)$.
+For the group ${\rm GL}(r+1,{\BC})$ the eigenvalues of~$g(x)$ in some representation take values in ${\Ct} = {\BC}^{\times}$ which gets naturally compactified to~${\BC\BP}^{1}$ to allow the degenerations.

-To summarize, the Lax operator of Gaudin-Hitchin system, the Higgs field ${\Phi}(t)dt/dt$ lives on the curve ${\Ct}$ of the eigenvalues of the ``Lax operator'' $g(x)$ of the gauge theory.
+To summarize, the Lax operator of Gaudin--Hitchin system, the Higgs field ${\Phi}(t){\rm d}t$ lives on the curve ${\Ct}$ of the eigenvalues of the ``Lax operator'' $g(x)$ of the gauge theory.
 Vice versa, the ``Lax operator'' $g(x)$ of the gauge theory lives on the curve ${\Cx}$ of the eigenvalues of the Higgs field of Hitchin system.